 Support Solutions UK is immensely successful in securing enhanced Housing Benefit revenue for nonprofit providers of housing support and social care.

-We are the UK's best known and most successful organisation involved in assisting our clients to enhance their levels of Housing Benefit entitlement through the Exempt Accommodation rules and the provision of Intensive Housing Management services to people with additional needs.
-The work that we have done has enabled very many organisations to maintain, develop and enhance the services they provide to people with additional needs in the face of a very challenging funding environment this has become an alternative means of funding supported housing.
+We are the UK’s best known and most successful organisation involved in assisting our clients to enhance their levels of Housing Benefit entitlement through the Exempt Accommodation rules and the provision of Intensive Housing Management services to people with additional needs.
+The work that we have done has enabled very many organisations to maintain, develop and enhance the services they provide to people with additional needs.
+In the face of a very challenging funding environment this has become an alternative means of funding supported housing.

 In November 2016 the UK Government announced that it had quantified the amount of enhanced Housing Benefit being paid in the UK; it amounts to £2.12bn pa.
 This funds Intensive Housing Management.
-Support Solutions UK has been instrumental in creating that pot of money and keeping it within the supported housing system.
+Support Solutions UK has been instrumental in creating that pot of money to help with funding supported housing.

 We work in such a way as to ensure that the interests of local authority funders are prioritised at the same time as enhancing the revenue our provider clients need to provide services to people with additional needs.
 This applies to supported and sheltered housing and general needs accommodation.

-We have authored and published numerous Briefings on Exempt Accommodation and Intensive Housing Management and we frequently run well-attended and highly regarded learning and development events and conferences on this and related issues.
-Our most recent Briefing (on the LHA Cap) is here: http://www.supportsolutions.co.uk/briefing/issue_12/lha_cap.html.
+We have authored and published numerous Briefings on Exempt Accommodation, Intensive Housing Management & funding supported housing and we frequently run well-attended and highly regarded learning and development events and conferences on this and related issues.